 4. Social Interaction

 Regular interaction with humans and other dogs can help keep your senior dog mentally stimulated and stave off depression.
+You may also find useful guidance in getting veterinary care while traveling with dogs if your routine includes trips.

 - Tip: Schedule regular playdates with other dogs.
 For less social dogs, gentle play sessions with humans can be beneficial.